 The final stop was in Rijeka to split our way back to Italy in half.
 We spent only one night and were rewarded with an incredible sunset over the bay.

 This was a month full of adventures, new countries and cultures and the perfect way to end the summer.
-My personal highlight was Montenegro, but each country is definitely worth a visit.
+My personal highlight of our Balkan roadtrip was Montenegro, but each country is definitely worth a visit.
 Hopefully this blog post helps you to plan your road trip or inspires you to visit one of the wonderful countries in the Balkan.